SikuliX/SikuliX-Docs/src/main/resources/docs/source/region.rst

 		The mousepointer is moved to the click point and the left mouse button is pressed and held, until the button is released by a subsequent mouse action.
 		(e.g. a :py:meth:`Region.dropAt()` afterwards).

-		After the button press a delay in seconds according to the current value of :py:attr:`Settings.DelayAfterDrag` is inserted.
+		**If the operation does not perform as expected** (usually caused by timing problems due to delayed reactions of applications), you may adjust the internal timing parameters :py:attr:`Settings.DelayBeforeMouseDown`,
+		and :py:attr:`Settings.DelayBeforeDrag` (default value is 0.3 seconds) for the next action (timing is reset to default after the operation is completed).

 		**Side Effect** if *PS* was used, the match can be accessed using :py:meth:`Region.getLastMatch` afterwards.